gatsbyjs/gatsby/docs/docs/building-in-the-enterprise.md

 When we say “enterprise” we mean large companies with established infrastructural setups -- in-house layers of code, frameworks, processes, and preferred vendors to handle concerns such as hosting, deployments, CDN, etc.

-Other common characteristics include specified procurement processes, standardization on particular technology stacks, changeover at eg 5-year intervals, and frequent security audits.
+Other common characteristics include specified procurement processes, standardization on particular technology stacks, changeover at e.g. 5-year intervals, and frequent security audits.
 Often, enterprises are heavily invested in maintaining and improving existing web properties (“brownfield”) as opposed to creating new ones (“greenfield”).

 ### Key benefits of Gatsby for enterprises